Great Pyramid of Cholula: Elements

 Excavations have resulted in about eight kilometers of tunnels inside the pyramid, which began with two in 1931 to prove that the hill was an archeological find.
 Within, altars with offerings, floors, walls and buried human remains from around 900 AD were discovered.
 Today, only about 800 meters of these tunnels are open to the public, which have been made into well-lit, arched passages.

-Visitors enter on the north side, through the center of the pyramid and exit on the south side.
-There are few signs explaining the structures within, but in one section allows a view of main staircases of one of the pyramids, whose nine floors have been excavated from bottom to top.
+Visitors enter on the north side, proceed through the center of the pyramid and exit on the south side.
+There are few signs explaining the structures within, but one section allows a view of main staircases of one of the pyramids, whose nine floors have been excavated from bottom to top.
 There are also two famous murals.
 One is called "Chapulines," which consists of images of grasshoppers with a black skull in the middle.
-And the other is the "Bebedores," which depicts various figures drinking out of vessels most commonly used for pulque.
+And the other is the "Bebedores", which depicts various figures drinking out of vessels most commonly used for pulque.
 Around the pyramid are a number of other structures and patios, which form a massive complex.
 The Patio of the Altars was the main access to the pyramid and is named for the various altars that surround a main courtyard.

 Initial excavations eventually indicated that the main access to the pyramid was on the west side, which latter excavations confirmed.
 Both also showed that there usually were minor accesses on the northeast and southwest corners.